devx-cafe/git-phlow/docs/documentation.md

 ```
 **description**

-shows the configuration of the specified INI block.
+show shows the configuration of the specified INI block.
 If no arguments are passed it will show the default configuration git phlow will use if no `-t` flag is set when a command is executed.
 This is good to use when debugging.
 Look for the `scope: internal`, this means that git phlow is using the internal default block, and not one found in a custom .gitconfig file.

-remember to add this `git config --local include.path ../.gitconfig` if you are using a config file in your repo.

 #### bootstrap
 ```